 Sub-Objective #5

-Build, enable, and maintain greater, broader, and/or more equitable access to capital and program coordination to increase affordability of and investment in energy efficient projects, products, or services.
+Access to Capital: Build, enable, and maintain greater, broader, and/or more equitable access to capital and program coordination to increase affordability of and investment in energy efficient projects, products, or services.
 [Activity e.g., access to capital]

 Cody Coeckelenbergh and Dan Bush gave background on the process and intent for revising the sub-Objective.